StaPH-B/midwest-region/in-progress/outline.md

 **Metabolomics:** The study of small molecules (metabolites) in an organism i.e. its metabolome.

 **The meta-omics e.g. metagenomics and metatranscriptomics:** The omic studies described above applied to microbial communities, rather than single species.

+The second most common omics in public health e.g. wastewater sequencing.

 ## Genome Assembly